 Drug development is becoming increasingly costly due to the high attrition rate.
 To reduce cost and improve success rate, evidence based decision making is critical for clinical development.
 Key decisions in early drug development include but not limited to 1) do we see enough evidence to confirm proof of mechanism of the drug 2) do current efficacy and safety support further development?
 3) can we modify (stop, accelerate or enroll more patients) an ongoing trial with accumulating data?
 4) do we have the optimal dose/dose regimen for future studies?
 Traditional decision making rarely depends on formal quantification and relies mostly on an ambiguous process involving subjective expert opinion.
 Therefore, it is critical to develop a quantitative and evidence-based decision making framework which can provide a full picture of benefit and risk.
 Making good decisions involves three important factors.
 First, efficient and flexible trial designs allow collection of appropriate data for early adaptations.
 Second, appropriate fit-for-purpose metrics are needed to allow robust decision making.
 Third, appropriate statistical methods are critical for valid statistical inference that is essential for robust decision making.
 Numerous novel designs and statistical approaches for objective decision making have been developed in literature involving both Frequentist and Bayesian approaches.
 The Bayesian approaches are gaining significant attention recently due to their inherent flexibility and intuitive interpretation.
 However, the real life implementation of such design and statistical analysis are still rare.
 In this session, renowned speakers from FDA and industry will share their experience in developing novel designs and statistical approaches for robust decision-making in early clinical development.
 Practical utility of recent approaches including Bayesian methods will be discussed.
 Real world examples will be provided for illustration of Go/No Go decisions.

 Natural historical control group has been implemented in multiple orphan products clinical development programs for treatment effect assessments for decades.
 The usage of such a group in common disease clinical development programs, however, is very limited if any.
 With the advancement of medicine, more and more medical products are on the market, available to the patients.
 It inevitably creates tough competition with the patients’ enrollment to clinical trials and difficulties in other operational considerations.
 Eventually, it may delay approvals of new molecular entities that could be more effective than the existing medical products.
 Recently, the interest of digging more into historical or external data has caught much attention.
 It is well-recognized that historical and external data can potentially improve efficiencies of a clinical trial.
 Besides using subject-level data from historical data reservoir in an attempt to mimic a randomized parallel-group trial, researches realized there is much more potential in historical data utilization.
 For example, through meta-analysis of the historical data, one can choose more sensitive endpoints and primary analysis models.
 Moreover, instead of using subject-level data, Bayesian framework can be introduced to leverage historical data at a population-level.
 This session will showcase few real case examples that use historical data beyond choosing a matching historical control.
 New methodologies and trial designs will also be discussed with case examples and/or simulations.
 Both industry and regulatory experiences will be shared, followed by lessons learned and future guidance.
-Two speakers from industry and one discussant from regulatory have confirmed attendance.

 According to a recent review article by Tang et al. [Nature Reviews Drug Discovery 17, 783-784 (2018)], by the end of October 2018, the number of immune-oncology agents under development has increased to as many as 3,394, the majority of which are in preclinical or phase 1 stage.
 Despite such a concentration of resources in this explosively developing field, the statistical methodology for early oncology clinical development, on the other hand, have not been fully optimized to embrace the special needs and challenges of immune-oncology.
 Wage et al, summarized the main challenges of early-phase study design of immunotherapies from a statistical perspective [Journal for ImmunoTherapy of Cancer 6, 81 (2018)].
 Late-onset toxicities, drug combinations, novel clinical endpoints, and design of expansion cohorts were identified as the primary issues for phase 1 development among others.
 In August 2018, a draft guidance released by the FDA, “Expansion Cohorts: Use in First-In-Human Clinical Trials to Expedite Development of Oncology Drugs and Biologics”, emphasized the challenges including collecting and reporting of new safety information, confirming recommended phase 2 dose, and evaluating preliminary anti-tumor activity.
 In this session, we will invite speakers from academia, regulatory agency, and industry with extensive experiences in immune-oncology early development to share their insight and innovation on several key issues.
 Opinion leaders will join the panel discussion to summarize the challenges and brainstorm ideas to overcome them.
 Not only could these conversations be of practical value for statisticians working on early stage immune-oncology to learn about the state-of-the-art approaches, but also inspire thinking differently and being innovative when new challenges emerge.